Get in Touch

 Partitioning

-• Partitioning and its application in MySQL
+• Partitioning concepts and their application in MySQL

 • Reasons for using partitioning